ICEMONSER/ICEMONSER/README.md

 I'm an indie full-stack developer passionate about building software, games, websites, and applications.
 Every project I create is an opportunity to learn, experiment, and improve my skills as a developer.
 I enjoy solving problems, exploring new technologies, and turning ideas into real products.
 My goal is to continuously grow as an engineer and one day create innovative solutions that can make a meaningful impact on people's lives

+### Study At

+>>>🎓 Computer Engineering and Digital Technology (CEDT) Student at Chulalongkorn University<<<

+### 💻 Working On
+.Building personal software and game development projects .Exploring Artificial Intelligence and automation .Participating in innovation and startup competitions .📈 Learning investment strategies and gold trading markets

 ### 🧰 Languages and Tools

 <img align="left" alt="" width="40px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/python/python-original.svg"/>